odk-x/docs/odkx-src/sync-endpoint-manual-setup.rst

       cat your_domain.crt your_domain.ca-bundle >> ssl-bundle.crt

-**Step 2: Edit NGINX Configuration File** configure the NGINX server block (AKA virtual host file) for your server.
+**Step 2: Edit NGINX Configuration File**
+   Configure the NGINX server block (AKA virtual host file) for your server.
 If you don’t know the location of the file, run the command:

    .. code-block::